bharrisau/simpleflatmapper.org/0102-getting-started-jdbc.md

 ## NamedQuery

 Because there are no available names from the PreparedStatement parameter metadata we can only builder a PreparedStatement mapper manually by adding the column name in order.
-The NamedQuery is there to solve that by using named parameter - ::name in place of ? -.
+The NamedQuery is there to solve that by using named parameter - :name in place of ?.
 If the ? placeholder is used then it will try to extrapolate the name, that should work fine for inserts and updates.
-But it's not guaranteed to work perfectly on a complex select query for which it's better to used name parameter.
+But it's not guaranteed to work perfectly on a complex select query for which it's better to use a named parameter.

 {% highlight java %}
 NamedSqlQuery // 1 => id
     .parse("select id, name, email, creation_time, type_ordinal, type_name "
-           + " from TEST_DB_OBJECT where id = ? ");
+           + " from TEST_DB_OBJECT where id = ?");

 NamedSqlQuery // 1 => id, 2 => name, 3 => email, 4 => creation_time, 5 => type_ordinal, 6 => typenamed
     .parse("INSERT INTO test_db_object(id, name, email, creation_time, type_ordinal, type_name) "